 We need your help.
-Below are some of the ways you can currently volunteer to support Goldsmiths and its students.
+Here are some of the ways you can volunteer to support Goldsmiths and its students.

-Students particularly appreciate hearing from alumni when they are thinking about their future careers.
-The Alumni Office works closely with Careers Service and academic departments to ask alumni back to inspire students.
+Students appreciate hearing from alumni when they are thinking about their future.
+The Development and Alumni Office works closely with Careers Service and academic departments to ask alumni back to inspire students.

 A number of programmes at Goldsmiths offer students the chance to undertake a work placement as part of their studies, and it makes sense that it is our former students who get to host these placements.
 This means offering relevant opportunities to students and getting the return benefit of having helped nurture future talent within your own sector.

 We also welcome paid internships, and if you are a small- or medium-sized enterprise, we may be able to offer subsidies in collaboration with Santander.